aws/aws-fpga/hdk/docs/AWS Shell Interface Spec.md

 ### Interfaces implemented in CL

-Some of the interfaces are implemented in the CL rather than the HL.
+Some of the interfaces are implemented in the CL rather than the Shell.
 For those interfaces, the designs are provided by AWS and instantiated in the CL.
 Note this is due to physical constraints.